1493 N Shore Rd, Revere

 Putting any extra money you make toward your savings goal is important.
 Even if you can only save a little bit each month, it will add up over time.
 And the more you can save, the sooner you’ll be able to reach your goal of buying a house.

 Still not convinced that starting a side hustle is worth your time?
 Let’s do the math.
 If you start a side hustle and put in 10 hours a week, making $18 an hour, you’ll have an extra $135 per week – approximately after taxes!
-Keep that up, and you’ll have around $14,000 for your down payment savings in just 24 months.
+Keep that up; you’ll have around $14,000 for your down payment savings in just 24 months.
 That’s pretty impressive.
 What do you think?

 There’s no magic number for how much you need to save for a house, but you can do a few things to make the process easier.
 Automating your savings can help you reach your goal sooner, and optimizing your savings can help you get the most out of your money.

-Start by setting up dedicated savings account for your house fund.
+Start by setting up a dedicated savings account for your house fund.
 Then, set up automatic monthly transfers from your checking account to your savings account.
 The amount you transfer should be based on your budget and your goal.
 For example, if you want to save $20,000 in two years, you’ll need to save $833 per month.

-5. Consult a Mortgage Expert
+6. Consult a Mortgage Expert

 Consult a mortgage expert for informative and professional advice on how your home down payment will affect your mortgage.
 An excellent mortgage company will help you understand your options and work with you to ensure you get what’s best for you.